Nityant17/Cybersec-Stuff/picoCTF/Forensics.md

 2. How to analyze these type of files
 3. How to use tshark and wireshark
 4. What is TFTP and its working
+5. How to filter data in TFTP using opcode
-5. What is .deb file and how to install it
+6. What is .deb file and how to install it
-6. What is steghide and how to use it
+7. What is steghide and how to use it

 Incorrect Methods: